Bill Ackman: Pershing Square Capital Management

-In early 2024, Ackman aimed to raise $25 billion to take Pershing Square public.
+In early 2024, Ackman aimed to raise capital to take a new fund known as Pershing Square USA public.
 However, after securing only $2 billion, he decided to withdraw the IPO on August 1, 2024.
-He announced plans to relaunch a version of the fund with a new "transaction structure."
+He announced plans to relaunch a version of the fund with a new transaction structure.

-Ackman was chairman of Howard Hughes Holdings, one of Pershing's longest-held investment, from 2010 until 2024, when he stepped down from its board.
+Ackman was chairman of Howard Hughes Holdings, one of Pershing's longest-held investments, from 2010 until 2024, when he stepped down from its board.
+In May 2025, Ackman rejoined the board as Executive Chairman after Pershing Square increased its investment in the company to 47%.